Islands Connectivity Plan

 • Integration of ferries with onward and connecting travel

-These are three of the key themes set out in the draft Strategic Approach paper and we are asking about all 11 of those themes through the public consultation.
-We would like to focus on these three themes in these workshops because there are gaps in our knowledge and understanding and we want to hear directly from people who use and rely on ferry services.
+These are three of the key themes set out in the draft Strategic Approach paper.
+In total, 11 themes were explored further through the public consultation.
+We focussed on these three themes in these workshops as we felt these were where the gaps in our knowledge and understanding were and we wanted to hear directly from people who use and rely on ferry services.